The Intricate Dance of Prompt Complexity, Quality, Diversity, and Consistency in T2I Models: Human evaluation

 Grounding our automatic metrics with human evaluation is crucial for validating our findings.
-We conducted a human evaluation, specifically designed to assess whether our automatic diversity metric (Vendi score) aligns with human perception.
-We focused our study on the diversity axis because its alignment with human judgment is the least established in prior literature.
-In contrast, text-image consistency metrics have already shown a strong correlation with human evaluation (c.f.
-Section 4.1 Table 2 in~\citet{dsg}), and aesthetic quality is a more extensively studied area.
+We conducted human evaluations, specifically designed to assess whether our automatic diversity metric (Vendi score) \xf{and consistency metric (DSG score) aligns with human perception. }